The Lusitano Horse

 The Lusitano is not a typically large horse, standing on average at 15-16 hands.
 Its head is well proportioned, of medium length, slender, with a slightly sub convex profile and a slightly domed forehead.
 His eyes are lively, and confident.
 The ears are of medium length –fine and expressive.
 The neck is also of medium length, with a deep and muscular chest.
 The side is well developed: extensive and deep with arched ribs.
 These horses come in a wide variety of solid colours the most common being gray, and bay.

 Overall, Lusitanos are known for their endearing personality.
-They are quite gentle and friendly creatures which make them a good match for riders of any level.
+They are quite gentle and friendly horses which make them a good match for riders of any level.
 As they are a versatile breed, you can spot them across multiple disciplines; however dressage is the one where they tend to stand out the most.
 They are very frequently used on our trail riding holidays in Portugal and of course, on dressage holidays as well!

 Did you know?